Policy and Targets

 - other methods approved by the supervisor.

 The 2016 GAO report considers these methods insufficiently specific, leading to varied methodologies across regions subject to the approval of the BLM regional supervisor.
 According to the report, some operators adopted estimation techniques used in the EPA’s GHG reporting.
 The 2016 Waste Prevention Rule had more prescriptive requirements on measurement and estimation of flare and vent volumes (Title 43 § 3179.301), but the courts vacated Subpart 3179 in 2020.
-President Biden’s Executive Order in early 2021 may lead the BLM to reinstate the 2016 Waste Prevention Rule with some modifications to avoid legal challenges.
+The proposed rule Subpart 3179.9 provides details on measurement and reporting requirements, including mandatory metering for large flares.

 Record Keeping